-11.7 If you are responsible for coinsurance, you pay a percentage of the total cost the coinsurance is based on the total cost of the drug, your cost will be lower cost for the drug will be lower. • If you are responsible for a copayment for the drug, you will only pay for the n the drug that you receive instead of a whole month.
-We will calculate the amo day for your drug (the "daily cost-sharing rate") and multiply it by the number of the contraction of the properties. unt you pay per
+If you are responsible for coinsurance, you pay a percentage of the total cost of the drug.
+Since the coinsurance is based on the total cost of the drug, your cost will be lower since the total cost for the drug will be lower.
+If you are responsible for a copayment for the drug, you will only pay for the number of days of the drug that you receive instead of a whole month.
+We will calculate the amount you pay per day for your drug (the "daily cost-sharing rate") and multiply it by the number of days of the